Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_3 (Insecure Data Storage 1).md

 Storing data in plain text within the SharedPreferences is a security risk because attackers can easily read or modify stored data on rooted devices, leading to data leaks.
 Sensitive info like tokens or login states in plaintext can be exploited.

+The best possible solution is encrypting the data in Shared Preferences.
 Encrypting ensures data is securely stored and unreadable without proper keys, protecting against tampering and unauthorized access.